DataDog/hiring-engineers/answers.md

 rift.ie is a url I use for personal projects and playing with different frameworks.

-I added screenshots which cover the tasks in the [screenshot folder](https://github.com/DanielFitzgerald/hiring-engineers/tree/daniel-fitzgerald-solutions-engineer-test/screenshots) and inline below. and the custom metric code in the [src/CustomMetric folder](https://github.com/DanielFitzgerald/hiring-engineers/tree/daniel-fitzgerald-solutions-engineer-test/src/CustomMetric).
+I added screenshots which cover the tasks in the [screenshot folder](https://github.com/DanielFitzgerald/hiring-engineers/tree/daniel-fitzgerald-solutions-engineer-test/screenshots) and inline below.
+The custom metric code is in the [src/CustomMetric folder](https://github.com/DanielFitzgerald/hiring-engineers/tree/daniel-fitzgerald-solutions-engineer-test/src/CustomMetric).
 The main app is in [src](https://github.com/DanielFitzgerald/hiring-engineers/tree/daniel-fitzgerald-solutions-engineer-test/src/)

 _**Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.**_